-When a tragic real life event occurs, it is only a matter of time before a cinematic adaptation occurs- and in Hollywood, the race to be first out of the gate with any idea ensures there will often be multiple adaptions of the same story within a short timeframe.
+When a tragic real life event occurs, it is only a matter of time before a cinematic adaptation gets greenlit – and in Hollywood, the race to be first out of the gate with any idea ensures there will often be multiple adaptions of the same story within a short timeframe.
 Usually, this just occurs with fictitious narratives, but four years on from the horrific Boston marathon bombings, three separate biopics are scheduled to be released within the next year.
-The most high profile director to take on this ripped from the headlines thriller is Kathryn Bigelow– but she’s been beaten out of the gate by Peter Berg, reunited with star Mark Wahlberg for the third instalment in a triptych of action movies based on real life events.
+The most high profile director to take on this ripped from the headlines thriller was initially expected to be Kathryn Bigelow, but she’s been beaten out of the gate by Peter Berg, reunited with star Mark Wahlberg for the third instalment in a triptych of action movies based on real life events.

 Patriots Day is a sprawling ensemble piece that takes roughly an hour to establish all its characters and how they piece together.
 For some, such as Mark Wahlberg’s beat cop on the sidelines of the marathon, the connection to the story is obvious.
 For others, the connection is tenuous, yet they keep being featured heavily in the drama.
 For example, an Asian exchange student, who we follow discussing his relationship woes and adaptation to life in a different culture, is included in a seemingly irrelevant manner that initially feels like Berg is trying to create a Magnolia-style tapestry, depicting a turbulent day in the streets of Boston.

 When Berg finally showcases why each character is included, he manages to take the narrative strands that appear to be the weakest and transform them in to unquestionable strengths.
-The writing in the first hour is haphazard and poorly structured, but it does pay off with a Michael Mann style middle section that all but defeats Bigelow’s attempts to top this when she makes her Boston marathon movie later this year.
+The writing in the first hour is haphazard and poorly structured, but it does pay off with a Michael Mann style middle section that makes the conceit of a Bigelow take on this story irrelevant.
 Here, Berg delivers twenty minutes of tense, unnerving action, that manages to feel unpredictable despite the outcome being well established public knowledge.
-As a car jacking transforms in to an unpredictable shoot out, we are briefly in the company of a maestro of action cinema, culminating in a tense firefight that belongs in the hall of fame alongside the bank robbing sequence from Heat.
+As a car jacking transforms in to a shoot out, we are briefly in the company of a maestro of action cinema, culminating in a tense firefight that belongs in the hall of fame alongside the bank robbing sequence from Heat.

 Patriots Day takes a while to fully come together.
 Berg’s film packs a punch with its extravagantly directed action and gruelling tension, but it often feels empty as it fails to fully grasp its subject matter in the awkwardly written screenplay, even if it does nobly attempt to explore an atrocity with more depth than a hysterical “ripped from the headlines” movie usually allows.